drenn08/rock-rankers-api/docs/API/put-user.md

 ## `PUT`: update an existing user

 Use the /users endpoint to update an existing `user` using the `PUT` method.
+Provide all fields, even if unchanged.

 ## URL